jasminelx/jasminelx.github.io/index.md

 ---

-This is a space where I talk about AI safety, music and theatremaking.
+A space for all my thoughts on AI safety, theatre and music.